DEZEEN ONLINE EDITORIAL MAY 2015

 A reflective strip runs vertically over the hood and down the back of the garment.

-The Raindress folds down into a bag that comes with an integrated strap, and is available in black, blue and khaki green in three sizes.
+The Raindress folds down into a bag that comes with an integrated strap and is available in black, blue and khaki green in three sizes.

 The design was first presented during the Spring Summer 2015 edition of Amsterdam Fashion Week.

 As cycling becomes increasingly popular in cities around the world, designers are creating more for riders to wear.
-These include fashion designer Sara Henrichs, who launched a range of high-visibility clothing for nighttime biking, and Marlies Schets who wove a collection of accessories from retro-reflective thread so they become luminous after dark.
+These include fashion designer Sara Henrichs, who launched a range of high-visibility clothing for nighttime biking, and Marlies Schets who wove a collection of accessories from the retro-reflective thread so they become luminous after dark.